 A lot of people are on the low carb train.
 On top of that, I happen to live in an especially kale smoothie and sprouted almond milk obsessed part of the world.
 Many of these folks could never imagine diving into a whole potato.
 These types can be pretty skeptical of baked potato parties, but they’ll likely be converted once they see the incredible range of toppings you can use.
 We can go far beyond the standard sour cream, cheese, bacon, and chives.

-There are a million ways to stuff a potato!
+There are a million ways to stuff a potato

-To further appease the low carb peeps in your circle, you can do what I do and bake a few sweet potatoes as well.
+To appease the low carb people in your circle, it is a really nice touch to bake a few sweet potatoes as well.
 Cut those bad boys in half and offer them as an option alongside the standard russets.
-Seriously, this dinner party will please almost anybody.
-(Yeah, I know, sweet potatoes are also a carb, but let’s meet in the middle here).
+And if any of your friends are against potatoes entirely, they can treat the toppings bar as a salad bar.

 How to bake potatoes

 I don’t give any special treatment to my baked potatoes.
 They get washed, they get poked with a fork, and they go straight onto the oven rack.
 Some people tell you to rub your potatoes with oil and salt before baking, or nestle them in a bed of salt so the skin gets extra crispy.
 These are nice touches, but not necessary in my world.
 The main consideration when baking potatoes is that they take literally forever to cook through, so it’s important to plan ahead.
 A more detailed description is in the recipe card below.